-Offers4U: This adware can be used to help when shopping online, but it usually won't help you save money.
+Offers4U: Offers4U can be helpful when shopping online, but it usually won't help you save money.
 This type of adware program is used to redirect users to websites through ads.
 The websites will typically be filled with pop-up advertisements with offers and price comparisons, whose purpose is to get you to buy as much as possible.

-DNS Unlocker: This adware uses various techniques to prevent its removal from a system.
+DNS Unlocker: DNS Unlocker uses various techniques to prevent its removal from a system.
 You can install it to unblock specific websites, but it also sends advertisements to the websites you frequently visit.
 Clicking on the advertisements can lead to the installation of several types of adware.

-Counterflix: This is an adware that uses marketing campaigns to further distribute itself.
-Counterflix can be installed through official websites or together with other programs.
-Counterflix ads may lead the user to malicious websites.
+Counterflix: Counterflix is an adware that uses marketing campaigns to further distribute itself.
+Counterflix can be installed through official and legitimate websites or with other programs, where it "attaches" itself to the programs.
+Counterflix ads can thus lead the user to malicious websites.

 Be aware of pop-up advertisements

-Like other forms of malware, adware can infect your computer without you noticing and it can be active for a long time if you do not recognize the characteristics of adware.
+Like other forms of malware, adware can infect your computer without you noticing.
+The adware - and malware - can be active for a long time if you do not recognize the characteristics of adware.